Steven-Mantilla/CS414-Linear-Regression/README.md

 # CS414-Linear-Regression

 ## Project Overview
 This project implements a **Linear Regression** algorithm on a dataset containing at least 100 rows.
 The dataset includes two features for prediction (e.g., `MathScore` and `WritingScore`) and a target variable (`ReadingScore`).
 The script performs data preprocessing, scales the features, trains the model, and provides multiple outputs for evaluation, visualization, and analysis.
-Additionally, the project applies the Linear Regression algorithm on a dataset of at least 100 entries with two features: one feature for the x-axis and another for the y-axis.

 ## Requirements